 North East Futures UTC will not usually administer any non-prescribed medication to students, such as painkillers, even if their parents say this is ok.
 Students will need to go home to be treated or an adult, designated as being a next of kin, can come into UTC to administer the medication.
-In exceptional circumstances this may be allowed but only after consultation and review with the parent, medical professional and the Pastoral Team and on completion and agreement of an Independent Healthcare Plan.
+In exceptional circumstances they may be allowed to hold non prescription medication onsite but only after consultation and review with the parent, medical professional and the Pastoral Team and on completion and agreement of an 'Parental Agreement for Setting to Administer Medicine'.